 When an individual asks for a copy of data that have commercial value and were developed with a significant expenditure of public funds by the District, the District may charge a reasonable fee that relates to the actual cost of developing the data.
 As a condition of making certain commercially valuable data available, the District may require execution of a license agreement defining allowable use or further distribution.

+Data of commercial value submitted to the District for purposes of obtaining permits under the District’s permitting regimen, shall, upon request of the submitter, not be copied or used for any other purpose without the written consent of the submitter.

 Riley-Purgatory-Bluff Creek Watershed District

-Security and Protection of Not-Public Data on Individuals
+Appendix [4.1] - Security and Protection of Not-Public Data on Individuals

 The Riley-Purgatory-Bluff Creek Watershed District establishes the following protocols pursuant to and in satisfaction of the requirement in Minn.
 Stat. §13.05, subdivision 5, that the District establish procedures ensuring appropriate access to not-public data on individuals.
 By incorporating employee access to not-public data in the District’s Inventory of Data on Individuals, in the individual employee’s position description, or both, the District limits access to not-public data to employees whose work assignment reasonably requires access.